john-ngai/macos-setup/README.md

 # Environment Setup for macOS

-This guide is intended to help users who are migrating from Windows to macOS get setup.
+This short guide is intended to help new macOS users quickly get setup and familiar with some of the key features.

 ## Common Keyboard Shortcuts

-- Many Windows shortcuts that combine `ctrl` + another key are similar in that they use `cmd` instead.
-For example, the shortcuts to copy and paste text are `cmd` + `c` and `cmd` + `v` respectively.
+- Many Windows shortcuts combining `ctrl` with other keys are the same, but with `cmd` being used instead.
+For example, the shortcuts for copying and pasting are `cmd` + `c` and `cmd` + `v` respectively.
 - Search for anything using [Spotlight](https://support.apple.com/en-ca/guide/mac-help/mchlp1008/mac): `cmd` + `space`.
 - Open a file: `cmd` + `down arrow`.
 - Rename a file: `enter`.
 - Delete a file: `cmd` + `backspace`.
+- Open the screenshot tool: `cmd` + `shift` + `5`
 - Switch between tabs: `cmd` + `tab`.
 - Logout/display the lock screen: `ctrl` + `cmd` + `q`.